AyanMammadova/AyanMammadova/README.md

 ### 🚀 About Me
 - 🎓 IT student at UNEC
-- 💻 Frontend Developer specializing in React, JavaScript, and TailwindCSS
+- 💻 Frontend Developer Specializing in React, JavaScript, TailwindCSS, HTML5, CSS3, and Responsive Design
 - 📜 Working on various projects
 -
 ### 🛠️ Tech Stack